Skip to main navigation Skip to search Skip to main content

 Personal profile

-Penelope Scott is Associate Professor in the Department of Applied Linguistics at Xi’an Jiaotong-Liverpool University.
-She has published articles in Transactions of the Philological Society, Neophilologus, and English Studies, and has contributed to various edited collections.
+Penelope Scott is Associate Professor and Head of the Department of Applied Linguistics at Xi’an Jiaotong-Liverpool University.
+She is also Acting Director of the University Research Centre for Culture, Communication, and Society.
 Her research interests include health and illness in Anglo-Saxon England, Old English semantics, conceptual metaphor, the senses in Old English, and the link between cognition and culture.
-Website: https://pennyscott1.academia.edu
+She co-leads the Health Humanities Research Group, which is an interdisciplinary group that currently has 18 members from 10 academic units.

 Research interests